rknightuk/rknight.me/src/posts/blog/2024/2024-09-03-magsafe-miscellania.md

 ![Hot pink iPhone case](https://cdn.rknight.me/site/hot-pink-iphone-case.jpg)

+> [!NOTE] Update 2025-01-04
+> This case fell apart so probably don't buy this

 It's far from the best quality case but it does the job.
 Also note the seemingly-random "100% focus pixels" around the camera.
 What the fuck does that even mean?

 I installed the mount in the car and left it 24 hours as per the instructions and it's been great.
 I can get my phone off without worrying about ripping the mount off, it rotates and extends so I can put it exactly where I need it, and the pink cases does what it should.